ella-yw/BullyWatch/README.md

 # BullyWatch
-A smart system to report, factionalize, and monitor bullying incidents, generating real-time statistics on the nature of bullying happening in a public school.
+A smart system to report and monitor bullying incidents by evaluating real-time statistics on the nature of bullying happening in a given location.